-It is interesting to note that family farmers, when interacting in the PNAE's social networks, can adapt their actions and perceptions according to their "habitus", shaping their behaviors based on the structure in which they are inserted.
-In other words, it is through social practices and interactions between the different actors of the program that new configurations occur in the social structure, and the formation of partnerships between stakeholders, such as schools, family farmers and government agencies, is seen as a means to create social networks that promote the quality of school feeding and contribute to the strengthening of family farming and local and regional development.
+It is interesting to highlight that family farmers, when interacting in the PNAE's social networks, can adapt their actions and perceptions, according to their "habitus", shaping their behaviors based on the structure in which they are inserted.
+In other words, it is through social practices and interactions between the different actors of the program that new configurations occur in the social structure, and the formation of partnerships between stakeholders, such as schools, family farmers and government agencies, is seen as a means to create social networks that promote the quality of school meals and contribute to the strengthening of family farming and local and regional development.

-For most family farmers, the PNAE is an initiative that goes beyond providing food for schools, as it has significant economic and social impacts on their lives, highlighting as the main contributions of the program market stability, increased income, improvement in quality of life, improvement of school feeding; the encouragement of family farming; crop diversification; the valorization of family farming, the promotion of food education; as well as local and regional development.
+For most family farmers, the PNAE is an initiative that goes beyond providing food for schools, as it has significant economic and social impacts on their lives, highlighting as the main contributions of the program market stability, increased income, improvement in quality of life, improvement of school meals; the encouragement of family farming; crop diversification; the valorization of family farming, the promotion of food education; in addition to local and regional development.

-However, it is in the course of the dynamics, interactions, and social practices involved in the social network of the PNAE implementation process that challenges, difficulties, and barriers occur, as demonstrated by the majority of family farmers surveyed.
+However, during the dynamics, interactions and social practices involved in the social network of the PNAE implementation process, challenges, difficulties and barriers occur, as demonstrated by the majority of the family farmers surveyed.
 They listed the following bottlenecks as challenges encountered in the PNAE implementation process: excessive bureaucracy involved in the PNAE process, delay in public calls, logistics and access issues, lack of interest of family farmers in participating in the PNAE, difficulties in offering differentiated products to schools and the barrier to the creation of cooperatives and associations.

-The limitations presented by family farmers reinforce the importance of well-structured action and articulation among the actors involved in the process of implementing the program, which favor the achievement of the objectives of the PNAE.
-In this way, the contributions and challenges perceived by family farmers in participating in the PNAE reinforce that they had the freedom, capacity and means to make choices and actively participate in the program, perceiving the improvement of their quality of life, in addition to understanding the challenges that they still need to solve.
+The limitations presented by family farmers reinforce the importance of well-structured action and articulation between the actors involved in the process of implementing the program, which favor the achievement of the objectives of the PNAE.
+In this way, the contributions and challenges perceived by family farmers in participating in the PNAE reinforce that they had the freedom, capacity and means to make choices and actively participate in the program, perceiving the improvement in their quality of life, in addition to understanding the challenges that they still need to solve.